billspat/ewx_pws/CONTRIBUTING.md

 Write and run tests continually

 Note: some tests require a configuration file of station API log-in secrets.
-Create the file .env based on project documentation.
+Create a CSV file of station configurations based on project documentation.
 Without the file some tests will fail but you can still run

 From the top directory, run